List of Gotham (franchise) characters: Jervis Tetch / Mad Hatter

 Jervis Tetch later uses the Red Queen plant on Jim Gordon to incapacitate him.
 Then he crashes the Gotham City Founders' Dinner presided over by Mayor Oswald Cobblepot in order to make them drink the tainted water.
 His plans are thwarted by the Gotham City Police Department as Jervis starts to see some of his sister in Nathaniel Barnes due to him being infected with her blood.
 Jervis, Dumfree Tweed, and Deever Tweed are arrested and remanded to Arkham Asylum.

 Jervis Tetch later witnessed the Court of Owls obtaining Nathaniel Barnes.
-Leslie Thompkins later visited Jervis at Arkham Asylum to know if he infected Mario Calvi.
-Jervis stated that he did it after seeing how Gordon look at her the day he wounded Valerie Vale and states that she's to blame for Mario's suffering.
+Lee Thompkins later visited Jervis at Arkham Asylum to know if he infected Mario Calvi.
+Jervis stated that he did it after seeing how Gordon look at her the day he wounded Valerie Vale and states that she is to blame for Mario's suffering.

 The transport carrying Jervis Tetch was later intercepted by Butch Gilzean and Tabitha Galavan so that Barbara Kean can hold him for ransom.
 After being freed by Gordon, Jervis was drained of some of his blood with the part the blood came from being patched up.
 It was later mentioned by Harvey Bullock that the doctors patched Jervis back up and had him shipped back to Arkham Asylum.
 He is referred to as the Mad Hatter by Penguin after he escapes from Arkham with Jerome and his Legion of Horribles.

 In season five, Jeremiah Valeska enlisted Mad Hatter to help Ecco oversee the chemical production at Ace Chemicals by hypnotizing some people to work at Ace Chemicals.
 When Gordon and Lee came across this operation, Mad Hatter unleashed his hypnotized slaves on them as Ecco subdues Gordon.
 Under orders from Jeremiah Valeska, Mad Hatter hypnotized them to pass off as Thomas and Martha Wayne near the Monarch Theater where they will be freed from the hypnotism when Jeremiah shooting them will cause the pearls to fall off Lee.
 Jeremiah's shooting plot was thwarted by Selina.